-It’s no secret that my husband, Brooks, is a better cook than me, especially when he makes these pork carnitas.
+It’s no secret that my husband, Brooks, is a better cook than me, especially when he makes this easy carnitas recipe!

 What are Carnitas?